GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Description

-Create a new Cloud Storage bucket and export the embeddings created in previous challenge into that bucket in JSON(L) format.
+Create a new Cloud Storage bucket and export the embeddings created in previous challenge into that bucket in JSON Lines format.
 Once the embeddings have been exported, create a new Vector Search index.
 Choose **small** as the _Shard size_, and **5** as the _Approximate neighbours count_, find out the right number of _Dimensions_ to set it, and stick to the defaults for the rest of the parameters.

-> **Note** JSONL format still uses the .json file extension but it contains a separate JSON document per line in the file.
-This means it can't be parsed by a normal JSON parser but for everything we're doing in this challenge, Vector Search will expect files to be in JSONL format.
+> **Note** JSON Lines is a text format that stores JSON objects, one per line, with each line terminated by a newline character.
+Typically the `.jsonl` extension is used to denote these files, but both BigQuery and Vector Search use and expect the `.json` extension.

-Once the index is ready (should take less than a minute or sometimes up to 10 minutes.
-Refresh the page if _Status_ is not _Ready_ yet), create a new endpoint and deploy the index to that endpoint (use a machine type with 2 vCPUs and stick to the defaults for the rest).
+Once the index is ready (should take less than a minute; refresh the page if _Status_ is not _Ready_ yet), create a new endpoint and deploy the index to that endpoint (use a machine type with 2 vCPUs and stick to the defaults for the rest).
 Deploying the index to the endpoint will take about 15 minutes.

 Now run the same query as the previous challenge, _Which paper is about characteristics of living organisms in alien worlds?_ through the REST API.
 You should get the `uri` of the corresponding paper.